Joshua-Click/project-classification/README.md

         * Multiple Lines - No
         * Online Security - Maybe
-                Customers who did NOT have Sec More Likely to churn.
+                Customers who did NOT have Sec More Likely to churn. chi test ran
         * Online backup - Maybe
-                Customers who did NOT have Sec More Likely to churn.
+                Customers who did NOT have online backup More Likely to churn? chitest ran
         * Device Protection - Maybe
-                Customers who did NOT have Sec More Likely to churn.
+                Customers who did NOT have device protection More Likely to churn? chi test ran
         * Tech Support - Maybe
-                Customers who did NOT have Sec More Likely to churn.
+                Customers who did NOT have tech support More Likely to churn? chi test ran
         * Streaming TV - No
         * Streaming Movies - No
         * Paperless Billing - ??
 No..
         * Contract Type - Def b/c mo-2-mo
         * Internet Service Type - Maybe
-                (Fiber optic 40% churn compared to 20% DSL)
+                (Fiber optic 40% churn compared to 20% DSL) More likely to churn if you have fiber? chi test ran

         * Payment Type - Maybe
                 (Electric Check shows about 50% churn compared to the other 3 forms of payment)

 * Modeling
     * What model do I need
+    Ran Decision Tree

+    Ran Random Forest

+    Ran KNN

+    Ran Logistic Regression wiht all feats

 * Draw Conclusions